 Please follow the instructions on your appointment letter.
-Please arrive in good time for your examination.
+Please arrive in good time for your examination and be aware that the car park can be busy at times.
 For some examinations you may be asked to arrive earlier than your appointment time in order to have a special drink which helps highlight the pictures.